sahmed1o/Augmented-Reality-ID-Card-ExpandedView-Concept/README.md

 # Augmented-Reality-Fingerprint-Registration-Concept

-A concept of a single ID device to replace having to hold a bunch of cards.
-The device gives information on an individual, as well as handle their banking and show expanded information using augmented reality
+A single ID device concept to solve the issue of holding multiple cards.
+The device gives information on an individual, as well as handle banking, while also providing an expanded view of information using augmented reality